 Benefits for Sports Performance and Recovery

 Lymphatic Drainage Therapy treats acute pain and rehabilitates following injury or surgery.
-For athletes recovering from an operation or injury, Lymphatic Drainage Therapy allows the body to regenerate tissue that supports the healing process by reducing swelling from sprains, strains, fractures, tendonitis, bursitis, and venous insufficiencies.
+For athletes recovering from an operation or injury, lymphatic drainage allows the body to regenerate tissue that supports the healing process by reducing swelling from sprains, strains, fractures, tendonitis, bursitis, and venous insufficiencies.
 The therapy increases lymphatic system circulation, reduces muscular fatigue, and removes waste products such as lactic acid.

 Injuries are a common occurrence for athletes who consistently train.
 Intense training overworks muscles and leads to damage of soft tissues that collect fluids causing swelling with stagnant fluid buildup.
 By removing the fluid and detoxifying the metabolic waste, or reducing onset muscle soreness, recovery time is reduced allowing athletes to continue their training at peak performance.
-You can reduce pain, increase range of motion, and even soften scar tissue buildup by incorporating the gentle Lymphatic Drainage Therapy as part of maintenance in your overall training regimen.
+You can reduce pain, increase range of motion, and even soften scar tissue buildup by incorporating the gentle lymphatic drainage massage in Singapore as part of maintenance in your overall training regimen.

 Treatment of Other Conditions